a-schild/jave2/README.md

 - **2.4.6**
    - Prepare for next dev cycle
    - Corrected win32 executable name, thanks to WavyPeng
+   - The bitrate was returned in kBps instead of Bps
+   - The channel detection did only work for mono+stereo, but not for quad (It does still not work for others)
 - **2.4.5**
    - Added video and audio quality flags for conversion (see VideoAttributes.quality and AudioAttributes.quality)
    - Changed aac de/encoder from libvo_aacenc to default aac settings from ffmpeg